 By Linda Dalsimer, email@example.com 410-823-0594

-Contact Pastor Mark Huffman at St. Paul's Lutheran Church at 410-252-3768 or firstname.lastname@example.org for additional information.
+If you would like to join the walk, contact Pastor Mark Huffman at St. Paul's Lutheran Church at 410-252-3768 or firstname.lastname@example.org to receive your pledge packet.